koliver-tsgpayments/payments-test-runner/docs/bigquery-splunk-prompts.md

 ---

-### Prompt 2 — Logging Envelope, BigQuery & Pub/Sub Sinks
+### Prompt 2 — BigQuery & Pub/Sub Sinks
 We are extending the payments probe project described earlier.
 Apply the guardrails from Prompt 1.
 The current system uses Scheduler → Pub/Sub → Cloud Functions (Gen 2); each processor invokes `functions/processors/_runner.execute`.
-We want to enforce a standard log envelope, export logs to BigQuery and Pub/Sub via Log Router, and leave room for a future Splunk integration.
+The standard log envelope in Python is already implemented; this prompt focuses on exporting logs to BigQuery and Pub/Sub via Log Router and leaving room for a future Splunk integration.
 Keep the solution simple, readable, and maintainable.

 ## Goals
-1. Enforce a **standard, versioned log envelope** across all processors in Python while preserving the existing execution flow.
+1. Use the existing **standard, versioned log envelope**; do not modify Python logging in this prompt.
 2. Keep writing logs to **Cloud Logging** (structured) and export them via sinks to:
    - **BigQuery** (dataset for analytics)
    - **Pub/Sub** (integration bus for Splunk or other downstreams)